Johjoh-6/captcha_minesweeper_api/README.md

 | GET    | `/captcha` | Returns the current captcha game, if reload is needed |
 | POST   | `/captcha/new` | Creates a new captcha game |
 | POST   | `/captcha/move` | Makes a move in the captcha game |

+All `captcha` endpoints require a valid session ID.
+There is three ways to provide it, depending on the mode set in the environment:
+	- **session**.
+By default, the session ID is provided in the `X-Session-ID` header.
+AKA API key.
+	- **cookie**.
+The session ID is provided in a cookie.
+	- **jwt**.
+The session ID is provided in a JWT token.
+It must be sent in the `Authorization` header with the `Bearer` scheme.

 ### GET `/status`